filafb/learning-docker/learning-docker.md

 The data will be persistent and can be accessed from a third container, even when the first one is gone.
 However, data is gone when all containers using is are gone

 ## Dockerfile
-  - A small "program" to create an image
-  `docker build -t <image_name> .`
+  - A small "program" to create an image // A portable image `docker build -t <image_name> .`
     -t = tag
     . = place for the dockerfile